dawk0/ImmoScout24Checker/README.md

 This script will periodically parse a Immobilienscout24 search URL and will tell you if new exposes show up through a Telegram bot message.

-For the bot the script will look into another file, which you need to create: credentials.py (or just provide the necessary variables in the script of course):
+To get the Telegram bot to work the script will look into another file which you'll need to create: credentials.py (or just provide the following variables directly in the script):
 ```
 bot_token = '1234567890:AABBCCDDEEFFGGHHIIJJKKLLMMNNOOPPQQR'
 bot_chatID = '123456789'